Gaius Furius Chresimus: In art

 A French translation of Pliny's Naturalis Historia by Poinsinet de Sivery was published between 1771 and 1782.
-Nicolas-René Jollain (the Younger) painted the scene for the 1773 Paris salon; this was the first major painting on the theme.
+Nicolas-René Jollain (the Younger) painted the scene for the 1773 Paris Salon; this was the first major painting on the theme.

 Nicolas-Guy Brenet's painting Caius Furius Cressinus Accused of Sorcery linked agriculture with the civic virtue of the Romans.
 Joseph Marie Terray, the Controller-General of Finances (1769–1774) for Louis XV, commissioned the original work, probably to allay the perception that the abbé Terray was opposed to patriotic agricultural reform.
-Brenet painted two versions; the first, exhibited in the 1775 Paris Salon was 3x5 ft, while the copy painted for the 1777 salon was much larger, 10x10 ft.
+Brenet painted two versions; the first, exhibited in the Salon of 1775 was 3x5 ft, while the copy painted for the Salon of 1777 was much larger, 10x10 ft.
 This larger version was commissioned for the crown by the comte d'Angiviller, director of the Bâtiments du Roi, and is now in the Musée des Augustins, Toulouse, while the smaller is lost.
 According to Robert Rosenblum, the scene and Furius Chresimus's apologia echo Jean-Jacques Rousseau's 1762 Emile, or On Education, in which agriculture was described as of all endeavours "the most honest, the most useful, and by consequence the most noble".

 The painting of the same subject by the Genevan painter Jean-Pierre Saint-Ours, an admirer and acquaintance of Rousseau, was commissioned in 1792 after his return there from Rome, by a landowner who felt he had been unjustly accused of corruption.
 It is now in Los Angeles.